See why 4thWay now accepts ethical ads.

 Lendwise fills a gap left by other quality P2P lending companies focused on personal loans, because they have all shifted their businesses away from the P2P model.

 These loans have an unusual repayment profile.
-Typically, the borrower accrues interest without paying anything for one year, but then is offered six to eight years to steadily repay the loan.
-With few loans repaid early, you earn interest for a long time on each loan.
+Around half of borrowers accrue interest without paying anything for one year.
+Borrowers are offered a few months to 10 years to steadily repay the loan.

 Lendwise review: how good are its loans?